03 Jun 2024

 Trust deeds

-A trust deed is a voluntary agreement between you and those you owe money to (your creditors) to pay back part of what you owe.
+A trust deed is a voluntary agreement between you and your creditors to pay back part of what you owe.

-It allows you to make monthly repayments against your unsecured debts, typically over 48 months.
+You make monthly repayments against your unsecured debts, typically over four years.

-Creditors in the trust deed are usually prevented from adding more interest to the money you owe and from taking further court action against you.
+Creditors in the trust deed usually cannot add more interest to the money you owe or from taking further court action against you.

 You can apply for a trust deed if: